 More and more proxy companies are now offering static residential proxies.
 Rather than being obtained from the end-user, these IP addresses are obtained directly from the ISP.
 We highly recommend Netnut.

-Netnut is well-known for renting residential IP addresses straight from Internet Service Providers.
+Oxylabs is well-known for renting residential IP addresses straight from Internet service providers.
 This implies that, if desired, you can always use the same residential IP address.

-Before buying a residential IP, you must consider your budget, the purpose and use, compatibility with automation tools, and the geo-location.
-Be sure to verify all of these before purchase, according to your needs.
-For example, if you use automation tools the first thing to check is their compatibility.
-Also, some providers may have restrictions so check and verify the package before payment.
+Before buying a residential IP, you must consider your budget, the purpose and use, compatibility with automation tools, and the geolocation.
+Be sure to verify all of these before making a purchase, according to your needs.
+For example, if you use automation tools, the first thing to check is their compatibility.
+Also, some providers may have restrictions, so check and verify the package before payment.

 In conclusion, you can get a free residential IP or buy a residential IP.
 The cost difference pays for anonymity, stability, speed, viability, durability, and technical support availability.
-As for anonymity, we highly recommend only elite proxies.
-This type hides the IP and the fact that it is a proxy, thus providing complete anonymity.
+As for anonymity, we highly recommend advanced residential proxies.